Squishy6094/character-select-coop/API-doc.md

 _G.charSelect.optionTableRef.prefToDefault (6)
 ```

+## _G.charSelect.character_get_voice()
+Returns the current character's Voicetable, Primirily when hooking a character's voice

+## _G.charSelect.voice
+Both `_G.charSelect.voice.sound()` and `_G.charSelect.voice.snore()` are used to hook sound functionalities into other mods, allowing Character Select to access sounds from Packs.
+Both functions have no real use case outside of doing this.

 # Tips on API Usage
 ### Helpful info for common API use cases

 ## Storing Character Table Positions
-You can store a character's placement in the character table by storing `_G.charSelect.character_get_number_from_string()` to a local variable after adding the character instead of using the function every frame.
+You can store a character's placement in the character table by storing `_G.charSelect.character_get_number_from_string()` or the returned value of `_G.charSelect.character_add()` to a local variable after adding the character instead of using the function every frame.
 (Characters will never change positions in the table once added)

-Example: `local myCharPlacement = _G.charSelect.character_get_number_from_string("Custom Model")`
+Examples: `local myCharPlacement = _G.charSelect.character_get_number_from_string("Custom Model")` or `myCharPlacement = _G.charSelect.character_add(nil, nil, nil, nil, nil, nil)`

 This can be used to easily edit your character when necessary.